 (a) Two RailAir coach lines serve nearby railway stations serving different areas- one at Reading and one at Woking; and

 (b) London Buses to the Feltham station are served by route 285 departing from T1, T2 & T3 and route 490 from T4 & T5.

-Other Bus Services: For West London bus service open ww.tfl.gov.uk (for route mapss open www.tflgov.uk/maps/bus)
+Other Bus Services: For West London bus service open: www.tfl.gov.uk (for route mapss open: www.tflgov.uk/maps/bus)

-NEWS: In June 2013 it was announced that Heathrow is planning for increased connectivity via rail links, which would allow over 70 percent of UK's population to reach Heathrow within 3 hours by public transit & 12M within one hour.
+NEWS: Heathrow is planning for increased connectivity via rail links, allowing over 70 percent of UK's population to reach the Airport within 3 hours by public transit & 12M within one hour.
 Rail capacity is to increase three-fold to 15,000 seats per hour or from 18 to 40 trains per hour.